In case you haven’t noticed, I love cooking with bourbon. So I have an apple bourbon peanut cake recipe to share with y’all today.

 - about one cup of salted roasted peanuts (the salt adds flavor, but you can easily use unsalted)

 - Peel and finely dice up 2 cups of apples.
 You want a fine dice because of the relatively short baking time of the cake.
 A fine dice will allow the apples to cook down a little bit, but they still retain a fresh, flavorful little crunch.
 Sit the cut apples into the bowl of lemon water.
 Make sure all bites of apple are coated until you’re ready for them.

 - Chop 1 cup of roasted unsalted peanuts into a fine to medium texture.
 It depends on your textural preference.
-I used the Pampered Chef manual food processor to quickly chop these.
+I used a manual food processor to quickly chop these.

 - Add the spice cake mix, Bulleit bourbon, vanilla extract, and water to the butter and mix until butter is fully incorporated.

 - Drain the apples of all water and add the apples to the mixing bowl.
 Discard the lemon water.
-Put the mixer on a slow speed for about 30 seconds, you don’t want to pulverize the apples!
+Put the mixer on a slow speed for about 30 seconds.
+That’s because you don’t want to pulverize the apples!

 - Spray your mini fluted cake pan with non-stick spray.

 - Fill each cake pan well halfway with batter.
-Gently drop the cake pan about 1 inch straight down onto the counter to level the batter and work out any air bubbles.
+Next, gently drop the cake pan about 1 inch straight down onto the counter to level the batter and work out any air bubbles.

 - Place the cake pan into the oven.
 Position it towards the back of the oven, where the temperature is typically the warmest on a middle rack.
 Bake for 16 minutes for mini bundt cakes.
 Test with a toothpick for doneness.